johenglisch/localc-normalisewhitespace/README.md

 If anyone knows if this thing works with older versions of LibreOffice, let me know.

+## How to use

+Go to the `Edit` menu in the menu bar and click `Normalise Whitespace`.
+The menu item should be directly under `Search & Replace`.

 ## Installation

 Download the extension from the Github release page and open it with